AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit3.md.txt

 Write a program that will do the following:
 - choose a random number for the temperature from 10 - 101
 - if the temperature is greater than 95 or less than 20, print “Visit our shops!”
 - As the Activities Director, it is your job to suggest appropriate activities to your guests based on the weather.
+- Use `else if` statements only
-Write conditional `else if` statements that meet the following requirements:
+- Write conditional `else if` statements that meet the following requirements:

 ```
   temp >= 80:           Go swimming!
   60 >= temp < 80:      Play tennis!
   40 >= temp < 60:      Play golf!
   temp <= 39.9:         Go skiing!
 ```

 **Sample Output:**